-Sant’Ambrogio is definitely one of the most liveable neighborhoods in the city.
-From this district it’s only a ten-minute walk to all the major monuments, squares and museums of the city.
-And yet, due to its location just outside of the most heavily-touristed areas – it hasn’t been overrun by mass tourism.
+Sant'Ambrogio: Sant’Ambrogio Florence is definitely one of the most liveable neighborhoods in the city.
+From this district it's only a ten-minute walk to all the major monuments, squares and museums of the city.
+And yet, due to its location just outside of the most heavily-touristed areas - it hasn't been overrun by mass tourism.

-Along the streets of Sant’Ambrogio it’s still possible to meet many ‘real Florentines‘ – walking, shopping or simply chatting on the stairs of a church, on a park bench, in a market, or amidst the narrow streets.
-Almost all of the area’s streets are closed to traffic and this makes the district even more attractive for both tourists and residents.
-One of the most representative monuments of the district is the beautiful synagogue located in Via Farini, built in 1882 by Florence’s Jewish community.
-Also interesting is the simple and harmonious Sant’Ambrogio Church, located in the most lively square and representing the heart of the district.
+Along the streets of Sant'Ambrogio it's still possible to meet many 'real Florentines' - walking, shopping or simply chatting on the stairs of a church, on a park bench, in a bar like Caffé Sant'Ambrogio, in a market, or amidst the narrow streets.
+Almost all of the area's streets are closed to traffic and this makes the district even more attractive for both tourists and residents.
+One of the most representative monuments of the district is the beautiful synagogue located in Via Farini, built in 1882 by Florence's Jewish community.
+Also interesting is the simple and harmonious Sant'Ambrogio Church, located in the most lively square and representing the heart of the district.

 In Piazza dei Ciompi (100 meters from Piazza Ghiberti) the flea market is held (open daily except Sunday and Monday in winter) where it's possible to find all kinds of unusual antiques and collectibles at budget prices.
 And in this same square, on the last Sunday of every month, there's a high-quality (with prices to match!)
 'Antique Market' that is very interesting to visit, even if only to browse.

 The entire district of Sant'Ambrogio is characterized by a long antiques tradition and, walking through the streets of Sant'Ambrogio, you'll be surprised by the quantity of beautiful antiquarian shops located on every corner of Sant’Ambrogio neighborhood Florence.